Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Experiment

-\textbf{Ablation on Corrupted Datasets.} To validate that the performance gains stem from useful textual cues, we conducted corruption experiments where the textual information was randomly shuffled across timestamps.
+\textbf{Ablation on Corrupted Datasets.} To validate that the performance gains stem from useful textual cues, we conduct corruption experiments where the textual information was randomly shuffled across timestamps.
 All other settings are unchanged, and the results are in Table \ref{tab: main corrupt exp}.
-The results demonstrate that when textual alignment is destroyed, the model’s performance drops significantly to matching or even being worse than the uni-modal baseline.
+When textual alignment is destroyed, the performance drops significantly to matching or even being worse than the uni-modal baseline.
 This is expected, as randomly shuffled text acts as noise rather than a meaningful signal.
+Yet our TaTS stays relatively robust because it can learn to assign a small weight to textual information during optimization as a mitigation to noisy texts.